smizell/saunter/README.md

 # Saunter

 Walk through data.
 Do things as you go.
-Collect the things you need.

 ## Install